 The Consumers' Law does not contain specific provisions.
 Article 6, para.
-13 sets as the starting point from which the time limitation runs the day on which the plaintiff became aware or should have become aware of the damage, the defect and the identity of the producer.
-Regarding the knowledge of the damage, it is not required for the plaintiff to be informed of the individual damage, but the knowledge of the possibility of a forthcoming loss-making result is enough.
-The knowledge of the defect includes the circumstances from which it results that the use of the product does not meet the consumer's safety expectations.
-Furthermore, the consumer needs to be in a position to know that the damage is the result of the specific defect of the product.
+13 sets, as the starting point from which the time limitation runs, the day on which the plaintiff became aware or should have become aware of the damage, the defect and the identity of the producer.
+Regarding knowledge of the damage, it is not required for the plaintiff to be informed of the individual damage; knowledge of the possibility of a forthcoming lossmaking result is enough.
+Knowledge of the defect includes the circumstances from which it results that the use of the product does not meet the consumer's safety expectations.
+Furthermore, the consumer needs to be in a position to know that the damage is the result of a specific defect of the product.

-Under the contract of sale of goods provisions, the seller's concealment or fraud deprive him from invoking prescription (article 557 of GCC).
+Under the provisions on contracts for the sale of goods, concealment or fraud by the seller precludes him from invoking prescription (article 557 of GCC).